kannandreams/kannandreams/README.md

 - 🔭 I do experimental side projects.
 - 👯 open to collobrate for open source projects, Startups data consulting, Data expertise.

-- ⚡ Fun fact: I have a habit of reading magazines or news papers in LIFO way :D
+- ⚡ Fun fact: I am big fan of Egg Puffs 🥟.
+It was the only breakfast for 4 years 😄 but not anymore as habit

 <h3 align="left">🤝 Connect with me</h3>
 <p align="left">